bootlin/training-materials/slides/security-userland/security-userland.typ

 === SELinux rules
 <selinux-rules>

-- SELinux rules are based on a #emph[access vector] describing the access, composed by:
+- SELinux rules are based on a _access vector_ describing the access, composed by:

   - The source context